pdn4kd/dispatch_scheduler/README.md

 # dispatch_scheduler
 A dispatch scheduler simulation that can be modified for personal work.
 Intended for work with MINERVA collaboration.
 Run 'simulation.py' to start, or 'vis.py' to visualize the results of previous runs.
 These scripts should be compatible both Python 2 and 3.
-Required libraries: collections, configobj, copy, datetime, ephem, glob, ipdb*, math, matplotlib, numpy, os, random, subprocess, sys, time.
+Required libraries: collections, configobj, copy, datetime, ephem, glob, math, matplotlib, numpy, os, random, subprocess, sys, time.

-*currently attempting to deprecate.
+For debugging, ipdb may also be needed.

 # INPUT